Holyday Events / Countdown Timer

 holiday while displaying the countdown to the next holiday on a second line (in light

-blue).
+purple).
 It will also display (in red) the Omer count between Passover and Shavuot.

 Click on any of the linked Holydays below to find out more about

 It has been customary within Messianic/Christian circles to render the counting of the Omer as starting on the Sunday after the beginning of the Passover.
 This is because it has been universally taught that Yeshua (Jesus) rose from the dead early Sunday morning.
 However, a more careful reading of the text from a Hebraic standpoint points towards the resurrection occurring sometime between the end of the Sabbath and midnight.

 There were three basic schools of thought in the first century about when the counting of the Omer started: (1) the Pharisees (P'rushim) who believed that it started the day after the beginning of Passover (i.e the 16th of Nisan), (2) the Boethusians* and Sadducees who believed it started on the Sunday after the beginning of Passover, and (3) the Essenes who believed it started on the Sunday after the end of the entire eight day festival (one week later than the Boethusians and Sadducees).